-A controlled drug, as with all medicines, should be returned to the parent when no longer required to arrange for safe disposal (by returning the unwanted supply to the local pharmacy).
-If this is not possible, the Head teacher should return to the dispensing pharmacist (details should be on the label).
+Any controlled drugs, as with all medicines, should be returned to the parent when no longer required so they can arrange for safe disposal (by returning the unwanted supply to the local pharmacy).
+If this is not possible, the Head Teacher should return to the dispensing pharmacist (details should be on the label).